open-sdg/open-sdg/docs/support.md

 ## Issue queue

-The best way to get general support with this platform is to post your questions on the [Github issue queue](https://github.com/open-sdg/open-sdg/issues).
+The best way to get general support with this platform is to post your questions on the [GitHub issue queue](https://github.com/open-sdg/open-sdg/issues).
 Any questions/feedback/etc are welcome and appreciated here.

 ## Specific implementations